Antiz96/Linux-Desktop/WSL/Debian-WSL.md

 ## Installation

 Launch the AppxBundle and click "Install".
-Then follow the instruction to create a user
+Then follow the instruction to create a user.

 ## Configuration